-The Roman Baths is the city’s oldest Instagram hotspot.
-Take a trip around the ancient baths and see some of the world’s best preserved Roman remains, which are picture perfect from any angle.
+The Roman Baths are the city’s oldest Instagram hotspot.
+Take a trip around the ancient baths and see some of the world’s best-preserved Roman remains, which are picture-perfect from any angle.

 Top Photo Op: Make sure you capture the classic shot featuring the Roman Baths with Bath Abbey in the background.